Last updated: April 2026

 S. boulardii is generally well tolerated.
 The most commonly reported side effects are mild and transient: bloating and gas as the gut adjusts, particularly in the first few days.

 There are two groups for whom caution is warranted.
-People who are severely immunocompromised — including those on immunosuppressive therapy or with central venous catheters — should avoid S. boulardii and all live probiotic supplements without first consulting their doctor, as there is a small risk of fungaemia (yeast entering the bloodstream) in this population.
+People who are severely immunocompromised, including those on immunosuppressive therapy or with central venous catheters, should avoid S. boulardii and all live probiotic supplements without first consulting their doctor.
+There is a small but documented risk of fungaemia (yeast entering the bloodstream) in this population.

 Anyone with a confirmed yeast allergy should also avoid S. boulardii.

-For healthy adults, the safety record across decades of clinical use is reassuring.
+For healthy adults, the safety record across decades of clinical use is reassuring, and S. boulardii CNCM I-745 holds Generally Recognised As Safe (GRAS) status in food applications.

 What to Look For in an S. boulardii Supplement